On fibrations of Lie groupoids: Abstract

 where $\A,\G$ and $\K$ are Lie groupoids.
-Similar to the theory of group extension, we show that the existence of extension is obstructed by a groupoid cohomology of $H^3_{\bar \Lambda}(\K,Z_\A)$, and the extensions are classified by $H^2_{\bar \Lambda}(\K,Z_\A)$ once exists.
+Similar to the theory of group extensions, we show that the existence of locally topological product Lie groupoid fibrations with fiber $\A$ over $\K$ is obstructed by a groupoid cohomology of $H^3_{\bar \Lambda}(\K,Z_\A)$, and these locally topological product Lie groupoid fibrations are classified by $H^2_{\bar \Lambda}(\K,Z_\A)$ once exists.
 Here $Z_\A$ is the center of $\A$.
 This generalizes the theory of group extensions, of gerbes over manifolds/groupoids and etc.